UTV Wheel Offset Guide

 Two Terms - Offset and Backspacing.
 What do they mean?

-Offset and backspacing are essentially two different ways of looking at the same thing.
-They both describe similar characteristics of a wheel, but reference different parts of the wheel.
-The two terms are interlinked and often interchanged with each other, as they determine the location of the wheel relative to the hub, but what are they exactly?
+Offset and backspacing are two different terms essentially describing the same thing, but referencing different locations of the wheel.
+The two terms are interlinked and often interchanged with each other, as they determine the location of the wheel position relative to the hub, but what are they exactly?

 Wheel Offset vs Back Spacing